Classification of Students

 Class attendance is strongly encouraged.
 Students are expected to attend all classes as scheduled and exercise regularity and punctuality in attendance.
 Excessive absences may affect a student’s final grade.
 Absences will be recorded for each class, and no absences will be considered excused.
 Absences are counted from the first day of the student’s registration in the course.
 The attendance policy for classes on special schedules, such as the Health Related Programs, will be announced during the first class meeting by the respective departments.
 These attendance policies take precedence over any other policy.
 Students are responsible for all coursework from the first scheduled day of class.
 Students must abide by coursework and test makeup policy indicated in the course syllabus.
 Exceptions to any attendance policy will be made only for persons required to fulfill military duty, jury duty, or court witness obligations.
 Students must request approval for these exceptions in advance and provide documentation to the Admissions Office on the Main Campus prior to the scheduled dates of absence.
 Exceptions must be approved by the College Registrar or the Dean of Students.

 Bishop State Community College reserves the right to cancel any class.
-When a class cancellation occurs, the student must see a counselor or advisor for any necessary schedule adjustments.
+When a class cancellation occurs, the student must see an advisor for any necessary schedule adjustments.

 Evening and Off-Campus Classes

 Evening and off-campus classes are dependent upon sufficient enrollment.
 No guarantees are made by Bishop State Community College concerning the frequency of course offerings or the length of time needed to complete a program.
 If enrollment falls below required levels, it may be necessary for evening and off-campus students to enroll in day classes to complete their program of study.
-Evening classes are offered at all four campuses: Main, Baker-Gaines Central, Carver, and Southwest, and off campus classes are offered at the following sites: Alma Bryant High School, Baker High School, Citronelle High School, McIntosh High School, the Bishop State Community College Semmes site, and the Bishop State Community College Theodore Site.
+Evening classes are offered at all four campuses: Main, Carver, and Southwest, and off campus classes are offered at the following sites: Baker High School, Citronelle High School, and the Bishop State Community College Theodore Site, and the Bishop State Community College Jackson, AL Site.